joemoose/psiops/docs/zones.md

 ## Distances

-The distance between you and a target is measured in hops across *zone*, i.e., the number of zones between you and your target.
+The distance between you and a target is measured in hops across *zone*, i.e., counting the number of zones between you and your target.

 | Hops | Distance | Example |
 | :-: | - | - |